MicrosoftDocs/win32/desktop-src/HyperV_v2/about-hyper-v-management.md

 ---
-Description: This section contains info for Hyper-V management. ms.assetid: B0F5E19F-36A6-4965-A119-42AF601A64BE
+description: This section contains info for Hyper-V management. ms.assetid: B0F5E19F-36A6-4965-A119-42AF601A64BE
 title: About Hyper-V management ms.topic: article